|

 of this.
 They carefully observed some of the

-requirements of the Law, such as
+requirements of the Law like

 Sabbath-keeping, but ignored others, such as